 They were able to naturally calm Logan’s sensory storm without resorting to drugs or traditional therapies such as PT, OT, and Speech Therapy.

-Today, Logan is thriving in 8th grade, excelling in school, and living his best life.
+Today, Logan is thriving, excelling in school, and living his best life.

 Empowering Families to Embrace Hope and Healing

 For parents of children with Sensory Processing Disorder, the journey can often feel overwhelming and isolating.
-But at PX Docs, we want you to know that you are not alone—and that there is hope for your child and your family.
+But at PX Docs, we want you to know you are not alone and that there is hope for your child and your family.